Extra Magic Hours at Disney World

 Thinking points to help You decide when Extra Magic hours are Right for you

-Extra Magic Hours are an exclusive benefit for the guests of the official Walt Disney World Resort hotels, granting them access to a Disney theme park that is closed to the general public.
+Extra Magic Hours are an exclusive benefit for the guests of the official Walt Disney World Resort hotels and select Disney World 'Good Neighbor' hotels, granting them access to a Disney theme park that is closed to the general public.
 Depending on the season, there may be one or two extra Magic Hour parks on any given day.
 The Disney theme parks typically open to the public at 9:00AM but, during a morning Extra Magic Hour, Disney hotel guests can enter one hour earlier – typically at 8:00AM.
 Evening Extra Magic Hours let Disney hotel guests stay in a park two hours past the regular closing time.
 Disney World park hours and Extra Magic Hours are released six months in advance – though they are subject to revision.
 At first glance, hitting the most Extra Magic Hours possible may seem like a great idea but there are some things you’ll want to think through first.

 Extremely Important: If you are not staying at a Disney resort, you really need to know the Extra Magic Hours schedule so that you can avoid them and the crowds that go with them.
 You sure don’t want to get to the park just in time to get in long lines behind people who have already been there for an hour.